-- ensure all policies are used appropriately: - Ensure the club's Safeguarding policy is reviewed annually and the procedures and their implementation are updated and reviewed regularly. - Ensure the Safeguarding policy is on the club's website. - Link with the Local Safeguarding Partners to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - The Safeguarding Poster, stating the name of the Designated Safeguarding Leads, must be clearly displayed in the Club and Academy.
+- Ensure all policies are used appropriately - Ensure the Club's Safeguarding policy is reviewed annually, and the procedures and their implementation are updated and reviewed regularly - Ensure the Safeguarding policy is on the Club's website - Link with the Local Safeguarding Partners to make sure staff are aware of training opportunities and the latest local policies on safeguarding - The Safeguarding Poster, stating the name of the Designated Safeguarding Leads, must be clearly displayed at GTFC, GTF and the Academy.

-10. Human Resources and Safer Recruitment
+Human Resources and Safer Recruitment

-As part of GTFC's safer recruitment and selection process, offers of work for positions which involve working with children are subject to a satisfactory Disclosure & Barring Service (DBS) Criminal Records Check (CRC) at the level deemed suitable for the position offered and subject to appropriate references.
-GTFC follows 'safer recruitment' guidance in the employment of its new staff.
-The club adopt a tiered approach and will complete additional checks for those members of staff with additional responsibilities which may involve working with children.
+As part of GTFC and GTF's safer recruitment and selection process, offers of work for positions which involve working with children are subject to a satisfactory Disclosure & Barring Service (DBS) Criminal Records Check (CRC) at the level deemed suitable for the position offered and subject to appropriate references.
+GTFC and GTF follows 'safer recruitment' guidance in the employment of its new staff.
+The Club adopt a tiered approach and will complete additional checks for those members of staff with additional responsibilities which may involve working with children.
 This may include online web searches of social media.

-The club follow the guidance set out within our internal 'Recruitment' policy.
+The Club follow the guidance set out within our internal 'Safer Recruitment'policy.

-11. Safeguarding Training & Awareness
+Safeguarding Training & Awareness

-This policy and procedure are issued to all GTFC employees and casual workers who meet children at induction and is also available to all employees on the staff Intranet and members of the public through the GTFC website.
-The DSO holds a specific Safeguarding & Safer Working Practice Induction with all new fixed-term, permanent starters, and volunteers during which the key elements of the GTFC Safeguarding Children Policy are discussed in more detail and specifically to the individuals' role.
+This policy and procedure are issued to all GTFC and GTF employees and casual workers who meet children at induction and is also available to all employees on the staff Intranet and members of the public through the GTFC and GTF website.
+The DSO holds a specific Safeguarding & Safer Working Practice Induction with all new fixed-term, permanent starters, and volunteers during which the key elements of the GTFC and GTF Safeguarding Children Policy are discussed in more detail and specifically to the individuals' role.

-All staff working in direct contact with children are required to complete the FA's, 3hour Safeguarding Children Awareness workshop and undertake a refresher course, as advised by the FA, at least once every 3 years.
-Details of training and qualifications is retained in the staff member's personal file.
+All staff working in direct contact with children are required to complete The FA's, 3-hour Safeguarding Children Awareness workshop and undertake a refresher course, as advised by The FA, at least once every 3 years.
+Details of training and qualifications are retained in the staff member's personal file.
 Safeguarding Awareness courses are also offered by the Club to develop knowledge which are department specific.